erichgess/erichgess.github.io/content/posts/2021/08/30/braid-error-handling.md

 The error information should have as little impact on the surrounding code as possible.
 The biggest problem with my use of `String` is that I have to write `format!` expressions in my code and deal with injecting the line number into the string.
+Which is tedious and fills my code with lots of error messages.
 Ideally, creating an error value would simply extract the line information from contextual data.

 ## What Will I Do In The Future?